thachp/use-cqrs/README.md

 2. Apply Single Responsibility Principle (SRP) in developing React components.
 SRP is one of the SOLID principles, which states that a "module should be responsible to one, and only one, actor (Martin, 2017)".

     - A component should use either the useCommand() or useQuery hook but never both hooks.
-    - A component may use multiple useEvent() but keep the count minimal.

 ## Installing